 On the Luleå-Narvik Malmbanan, the Of-locos, which pulled the ore trains, began to grow old during the 1950s.
 In connection with the creation of the Da locomotive, SJ therefore also ordered a two-part variant with the axle sequence 1’D+D1′ and type Dm.

-Each locomotive was built like a Da-loco but had an extra drive wheel and cab at just one end.
-The first series of 6 locomotives (12 locomotives) were put into service in 1953, followed by 8 locomotives (16 locomotives) in 1956 and 1957.
+Each locomotive was built like a Da-loco but had an extra drive wheel instead of ‘pony’ at one end which was cab-less.
+The first series of 6 locomotive pairs (12 locomotives) were put into service in 1953, followed by 8 locomotive pairs (16 locomotives) in 1956 and 1957.
 Since the Malmbanan’s westernmost part (Ofotbanen) belongs to Norway, the Dm locomotive got a Norwegian equivalent, El12.
-Four El12 locomotives were built for NSB 1954-1957.
-During the 1960s, another 25 Dm locomotives (50 locomotives) were delivered.
+Four El12 locomotive pairs were built for NSB 1954-1957.
+During the 1960s, another 25 Dm locomotive pairs (50 locomotives) were delivered.
 A Dm locomotive could pull trains weighing up to 3400 tonnes.
-Therefore, in order to further increase capacity, 1960-1970 intermediate locos were built for 19 of the Dm locomotives so that the train weight could be increased to 5200 tonnes.
-The intermediate locos were built as a standard locomotive but without a cab or ‘pony’ wheel-set.
-They became Dm3 and were permanently connected to the Dm locomotive.
+Therefore, in order to further increase capacity, during 1960-1970 intermediate locos were built for 19 of the Dm locomotive pairs so that the train weight could be increased to 5200 tonnes.
+The intermediate locos were built as a standard Dm locomotive but without a cab or ‘pony’ wheel-set.
+They became Dm3 and were permanently connected to the Dm locomotive pairs.
 The term ‘Dm3’ came in daily speech to be the designation of the whole three-part locomotives and not just the intermediate parts, although the end parts were still formally type Dm.
-In the 1980s, most of the 20 Dm locomotives were moved south to the Bergslag area.
+In the 1980s, most of the 20 Dm locomotive pairs were moved south to the Bergslag area.
 There they hauled freight trains on, among other things, the Gävle-Borlänge line until the early 1990s when the locomotives were withdrawn.
 The last Dm3 locomotives were taken out of traffic in 2013 after serving as a reserve for the last time.
 Two complete Dm3 locomotives have been preserved.